m-lamonaca/programming-notes/JavaScript/React/Redux.md

 An **Action** is a plain JavaScript object that has a `type` field.
 An action object can have other fields with additional information about what happened.
 By convention, that information is stored in a field called `payload`.

-**Action Creators** are functions that creates and return an action object.
+**Action Creators** are functions that create and return action objects.

 ```js
 function actionCreator(data)